 “You are our guest.
 We can not let you go unguided in the forest”: The tourism officer to us when we said we could manage by ourselves on the forest trek.

 “Sir, this is a horse from Yusmarg, not Gulmarg”: A little boy insisting we sit on his horse.

-Other than that it was the usual living in a wooden cottage on a flower filled meadow, waking up to golden sunrises, walking through pine forests, crossing river streams, and being invited by a nomad family to take their family portrait.
+Other than that it was the usual in Kashmir living in a wooden cottage on a flower-filled meadow, waking up to golden sunrises, walking through pine forests, crossing river streams, and being invited by a nomad family to take their family portrait.

 Yusmarg to Srinagar is a mere 50 km drive of a couple of hours.
-Largely, one day is “allotted” Tours to Kashmir allott one day for sightseeing in Yusmarg.
+Largely, tours to Kashmir allow one day for sightseeing in Yusmarg.

 No, Yusmarg should not be “done” as a day trip from Srinagar.
 May we present the case for a longer stay in Yusmarg?

 Compelling reason 1: In Yusmarg, you can stay right on the meadows

 Compelling reason 2: In Yusmarg, “green spots” for your morning tea or evening kahwa are aplenty